Madrid-Waddington Central School class leaders

-MADRID — Madrid-Waddington Central School has announced its class leaders for 2022:
+MADRID — Madrid-Waddington Central School has announced their class leaders for 2022:

 Cum Laude